 - Federal Trade Commission Act.
 The Federal Trade Commission Act prohibits unfair and deceptive acts and practices in business or commerce and grants the FTC and bank regulators enforcement authority to prevent and redress violations of this prohibition.
 Whether a particular act or practice violates these laws or the prohibition against UDAAPs enforced by the CFPB frequently involves a highly subjective and/or fact-specific judgment. - Truth in Savings Act.
 The federal Truth in Savings Act ("TISA") and Regulation DD which implements it require that consumers be provided various disclosures concerning terms and conditions of deposit accounts.
 They also impose disclosure requirements and restrictions on advertising regarding deposit accounts.
 TISA and Regulation DD apply to the demand deposit accounts opened by our Members at Evolve. - Electronic Fund Transfer Act and NACHA Rules.
 The federal Electronic Fund Transfer Act ("EFTA") and Regulation E which implements it provide guidelines and restrictions on the provision of electronic fund transfer services to consumers, and on making an electronic transfer of funds from consumers' bank accounts.
 EFTA also limits consumers' liability for unauthorized electronic fund transfers and requires banks and other financial services companies to comply with certain transaction error resolution procedures.
 Electronic fund transfers within the scope of EFTA include ACH transfers and debit card transfers.
 In addition, transfers performed by ACH are subject to specific authorization, timing and notification rules and guidelines administered by the National Automated Clearinghouse Association ("NACHA").
 NACHA operating rules further imposes maximum tolerances on the volume of ACH transfers that may be returned as unauthorized or for other reasons.
-Exceeding those tolerances may result in limitations being imposed on our ability to initiate ACH transactions.
-Many transfers of funds in connection with the provision and repayment of our ExtraCash advances are performed by electronic fund transfers, including ACH transfers.
+Exceeding those tolerances may result in limitations being imposed on our ability to initiate ACH transfers, including ACH transfers.
 We also facilitate the electronic transfer of funds requested by our Members between their deposit accounts with Evolve and their accounts at other financial institutions. - Payday, Vehicle Title, and Certain High-Cost Installment Loans Final Rule.
 In 2017, the CFPB issued a final rule intended to provide various consumer protections with respect to certain short-term credit products.
 The rule was later stayed by a federal district court order in an industry challenge to the rule, and the effective date of many provisions of the rule was separately delayed by the CFPB in June 2019.
 A section pertaining to underwriting was subsequently rescinded in July 2020.
 The CFPB may engage in rule making in the future to amend the regulation and implement new underwriting and other requirements and restrictions that could negatively impact our business and require us to change our practices should they be deemed to apply to us.
-However, certain nonrecourse advance products are currently excluded from coverage by the rule provided certain consumer contract requirements are met and the advance provider does not engage in certain activities with respect to such products. - Gramm-Leach-Bliley Act.
+However, certain nonrecourse advance provider does not engage in certain activities with respect to such products. - Gramm-Leach-Bliley Act.
 The Gramm-Leach-Bliley Act ("GLBA") imposes limitations on financial institutions' disclosure of nonpublic personal information about a consumer to nonaffiliated third parties.
 In certain circumstances, GLBA requires financial institutions to limit the use and further disclosure of nonpublic personal information by nonaffiliated third parties to whom they disclose such information, and requires financial institutions to disclose certain privacy policies and practices with respect to information sharing with affiliated and nonaffiliated entities, as well as to safeguard personal Member information.